djhaskin987/degasolv/docs/command-reference.rst

         version string as computed in the previous step, are considered for dependency resolution.

-  * The "pessimistic greater-than" operator: ``><``.
-This operator is given in a version spec as ``><VERS``.
+  * The "pessimistic greater-than" operator: ``><``. *Introduced as of version 1.9.0.* This operator is given in a version spec as ``><VERS``.
 The version of any package found during the resolution process must be greater or equal to the given version but less than the next major version.
 Examples:

       * The expression ``><3.2.1`` matches the versions ``3.2.1``, ``3.4.3``